burakoner/Chiliz.Net/README.md

 Chiliz.Net provides two clients to interact with the Chiliz API.
 The  `ChilizClient`  provides all rest API calls.
 The  `ChilizSocketClient`  provides functions to interact with the websocket provided by the Chiliz API.
 Both clients are disposable and as such can be used in a  `using`statement.

 ## Release Notes
+* Version 2.0.0 - 17 Jan 2021
+    * All methods are virtual now.
+You can customize methods by overriding.
+    * Fixed several minor bugs

 * Version 1.2.8 - 12 Jan 2021
     * CryptoExchange version updated to 3.5.0